ucinlp/maestro-public/tasks/attack_project/README.md

 ```
 Final Score = 70* max(success_rate - 40, 0)/60 +  20 * max(1000 - total_queries, 0)/1000 + 10 * max(7.5 - distance, 0)/7.5
 ```
+This is tentative and may change based on submissions.

 ## FGSM attack -- Reference
 FGSM implementation is the following location